xarray-contrib/xarray-tutorial/fundamentals/01_data_structures.md

 labels which encode information about how the array values map to locations in space, time, etc.

-The N-dimensional nature of xarray’s data structures makes it suitable for dealing with multi-dimensional scientific data, and its use of dimension names instead of axis labels (`dim='time'` instead of `axis=0`) makes such arrays much more manageable than the raw numpy ndarray: with xarray, you don’t need to keep track of the order of an array’s dimensions or insert dummy dimensions of size 1 to align arrays (e.g., using np.newaxis).
+The N-dimensional nature of Xarray’s data structures makes it suitable for dealing with multi-dimensional scientific data, and its use of dimension names instead of axis labels (`dim='time'` instead of `axis=0`) makes such arrays much more manageable than the raw NumPy ndarray: with Xarray, you don’t need to keep track of the order of an array’s dimensions or insert dummy dimensions of size 1 to align arrays (e.g., using np.newaxis).

-The immediate payoff of using xarray is that you’ll write less code.
+The immediate payoff of using Xarray is that you’ll write less code.
 The long-term payoff is that you’ll understand what you were thinking when you come back to look at it weeks or months later.